Accessible ferry travel

 To plan your accessible trip by ferry, you can also

-- Check Sydney Ferries network map which shows the wharves that are wheelchair accessible.
+- Check Sydney Ferries network map (pdf 144KB) which shows the wharves that are wheelchair accessible.

 - Check the Parramatta ferry bus replacement services if travelling between Parramatta and Circular Quay to check if your trip will affected by the low tide.